Best Pushchairs for Small Cars 2026 — Honest Boot Space Guide

 • Check for wheel arch intrusion — this reduces usable space significantly

-• Test the actual pushchair folded in your actual boot before buying
+• Test the actual pushchair folded in your actual car before buying

 • Allow margin beyond the published folded dimensions